hkawanishi/vehicle_detection_and_Tracking/project_writeup_hkawanishi.md

 I started by reading images in the `vehicles` and `non-vehicle` from the given zip files.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:
+(left is car image, right is non-car image)

 ![car image example][image1]
 ![non-car image example][image2]